Frequently Asked Questions

 Sure.
 The Triplex Liner is composed of two outer layers of fiberglass with an impermeable membrane as the middle layer.
+(We have varying weights of fiberglass to accommodate structural needs.)
 The liner is designed this way to provide structural integrity, chemical resistance and impermeability from groundwater infiltration.
 Epoxy resin is applied to the liner just prior to the installation.
 Curing takes place by steam heat injection.
 When the installation is complete the liner is completely bonded to the original existing structure.
-See how easy that was?

 Good question.
-Each structure to be lined is individually measured.
-The liner dimensions are transmitted to the manufacturing facility where the liner is custom manufactured to precise dimensions.
+A member of our field team will thoroughly inspect and accurately measure each structure.
+Detailed field notes along with liner dimensions are transmitted to the manufacturing facility where the appropriate liner is custom manufactured to precise dimensions.

-Well of course we do and it's a good one!
-Triplex Liners have a 20 year non-prorated warranty on the liner.
+Yes we do and it's a great one!
+In fact, we’ve yet to see another manole rehabilitation company match our warranty.
+Triplex Liners have a 20 year unconditional non-prorated warranty on the liner.
 We don't expect you to have any issues but if you do, this warranty makes us both feel better.
+It also attests to how much we know our product will solve your manole, pump station and culvert rehabilitation needs.

 Yuuuuge!
 We've actually got a few that we think are worthy of awes and gasps.